 When I published an Instagram post a couple of days ago, talking about Aroma M collection, I wrote: „Artisan perfumers are „the salt of the Earth“ – their creativity, independence, inspiration, and passion are a strong, moving force.”

-So, may the Force be with me… I’m always delighted to meet artisan perfumers and enjoy fragrances they create!
+So, may the Force be with me… I’m always delighted to meet artisan perfumers and enjoy the fragrances they create!

-Recently I received a samples pack from Aroma M Perfumes – the Geisha Collection.
+Recently I received a sample pack from Aroma M Perfumes – the Geisha Collection.
 I guess you could say that Maria McElroy work is riding the wave of the „greener age“ in perfumery, where sustainable resources are vital, ecology being a new luxury, and fragrances are not only beguiling, but help alleviate daily stress and promote wellbeing, but she is present since 1995!

 Natural ingredients are a strong new direction, so if you are just getting acquainted with „naturals“ – please be patient.
 Natural oils evolve on the skin in a more discreet fashion, it’s all about you and your skin, not impressing anyone.
 It’s about their intimate relationship with your skin, they blend with your personal aura, rather than change it.
-Of course, there will be synthetic elements, musks or fixatives for example, but the point is to embrace what naturals bring: the ritual.
-Since they are mostly soft-spoken, you will probably need to apply more than once during a day, enjoying the personality of your fragrance that evolves and adapts, shines and breathes together with you.
+Of course, there will be synthetic elements, musks, or fixatives for example, but the point is to embrace what naturals bring: the ritual.
+Since they are mostly soft-spoken, you will probably need to apply more than once during a day, enjoying the personality of your fragrance that evolves and adapts, shines, and breathes together with you.

-Maria McElroy, an American born painter transferred her color and texture blending talents to the art of fragrance blending.
+Maria McElroy, an American-born painter transferred her color and texture blending talents to the art of fragrance blending.

 Her fascination with Japan led her to learn the art of Ikebana, Koto, and Shiatsu (tea ceremony) during her seven years stay in Japan.
-She found her inner Geisha there, added that to her aromatherapy studies and started the company in 1995.
+She found her inner Geisha there, added that to her aromatherapy studies, and started the company in 1995.